WojciechMula/toys/text-mode-view-img/README.rst

 .. image:: img.png
 	:align: right

-This simple program display b/w image (128x256 pixels) on Linux terminal run on EGA/VGA video card.
+This simple program displays b/w image (128x256 pixels) on Linux terminal run on EGA/VGA video card.

 It is just a proof of concept, so everything is hardwired in the code.

-What this program do?
+What this program does?

 - splits image into 256 pieces (8x16 pixels) and set them as console font (ioctl PIO_FONTX)